vince-CV/vince-CV.github.io/_posts/2020-07-22-Cuda-Programming-3.markdown

 #### Launch Init in Kernel
 In the previous iteration of the vector addition application, the vector data is being initialized on the CPU, and therefore needs to be migrated to the GPU before the addVectorsInto kernel can operate on it.<br>
-Next, the application will be refactored to initialize the data in parallel on the GPU.<br>
+Next, the application will be refactored to **initialize the data in parallel on the GPU**.<br>
-Since the initialization now takes place on the GPU, prefetching has been done prior to initialization, rather than prior to the vector addition work.
+Since the **initialization now takes place on the GPU, prefetching has been done prior to initialization, rather than prior to the vector addition work**.
 ```cpp
 #include <stdio.h>